joshkunz/iTunesControl/readme.md

 * __iTunesControl.py__ - The original python script, requires pyHook and the python win32 hooks installed.
 It's probably working.
 * __iControl.ahk__ - Autohotkey re-write of the original script.
-Mostly just for noodling aroung with autohotkey.
+Mostly just for noodling around with autohotkey.
-* __iTunesCOM__ - The redicioulsly hard to find iTunes COM interface documentation.
+* __iTunesCOM__ - The ridiculously hard to find iTunes COM interface documentation.

 ## Hotkeys